krai-tech/krai-kit/apps/krai-kit/en/src/pages/components/checkbox/index.md

 ## Basic

-Checkboxes allow for the selection of multiple items.
+Checkboxes allow for the selection of multiple items. <br>

-> **Note**
-> The name of a group of checkboxes should clearly indicate that multiple options can be selected.
+The name of a group of checkboxes should clearly indicate that multiple options can be selected.

 ```html
 <kri-checkbox